SomeRandomiOSDev/CBORCoding/README.md

 let stinger = try decoder.decode(Car.self, from: encodedData)
 ```

+## 16-bit Floating Point Support

+This package supports encoding/decoding Swift's `Float16` where available.
+Unfortunately that does not include macOS on Intel processors, where an almost-identical type [`Half`](https://github.com/SomeRandomiOSDev/Half) is supported instead.

 ## CBOR

 **Concise Binary Object Representation** is a data format for being able to encode formatted data with a goal of a having as small a message size as possible.